SLT-World/SLBr/README.md

 # SLBr
 The new, clean and lightweight .NET Web browser
+SLBr is one of the best C# WPF Web Browser there is!
+More lightweight and less memory usage compared to Google Chrome, with a modern UI design.

 # Taking advantage of the powerful Chromium platform

 SLBr uses the fast, light speed [**CEFSharp**](https://github.com/cefsharp/CefSharp) which is a wrapper around the [**Chromium Embedded Framework (CEF)**](https://bitbucket.org/chromiumembedded/cef/src/master/) to render webpages.

 # Important
+- SLBr's Chromium browser engine does not work with i5 processors
 - Microsoft Visual C++ 2019 is required
 - .NET Framework 5.0 and above is required
 - No support for Windows XP/2003 and Windows Vista/Server 2008 (non R2)